Bilibilizm/GeoFS-Chinese-Airlines-Cabin-Sounds/README.md

 Paste the user.js code into the console(shift+ctrl+I) Then you will see a "Sounds" in game,when you click it,there will be a list,you can click"PLAY" to play what you want listern.

+You can click alt+Y to quickly open or close the menu

 If you have any advice,you can tell me.